tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 ## Assurance

-Delta-t assumes that the Network layer is detecting and discarding damageo packets with a mechanism leaving no gaps in the protection.
+Delta-t assumes that the Network layer is detecting and discarding damaged packets with a mechanism leaving no gaps in the protection.

 Delta-t assumes that packet lifetime is bounded, that it can specify this bound, and that the receiving Delta-t end can obtain the assumed